blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

 The schematic for the DC casting setup of this case is as follows:

+.. _Vreeman2002_BC:

 ..
 Figure:: ../images/Vreeman2002_BC.png
   :width: 80%
   :alt: Schematic of the Vreeman *et al.* (2002) case

   Boundary patch labels and dimensions of the casting mould and billet.
 The image is not drawn to scale.

+The first step is to generate the mesh for the case and setup the boundary conditions.

-Change to the case directory.
+To run the pre-processing steps, change to the case directory.

 .. code-block:: console